ihanwen99/PyTorch-Tutorial/README.md

-# PyTorch_tutorial
+# Pytorch_Tutorial

-Finally I learn PyTorch formally, and this is the code with detailed annotation.
+This is my Pytorch Tutorial, which concludes the following parts:

+1. Official Tutorial
+2. GPU PK CPU in Cifer10